Mekanism: The Influence Project

 In May 2010, the business magazine Fast Company published a profile of Mekanism, during which Harris claimed that the firm could "guarantee [they] can create an online campaign and make it go viral."
 The author challenged them to "prove it" with a wager whereby if Mekanism created a viral campaign for Fast Company, the author would document it for the magazine from conception to launch.
 Mekanism pitched a number of ideas and Fast Company ultimately selected one—initially called the "Cover Project"—that came to be known as "The Influence Project."
 The campaign aimed to name 2010's Most Influential Person by getting people to sign up, have their social networks click on their profile links and sign up themselves.
 Participants would have their pictures appear in a photospread in the November 2010 issue and the greater their influence, the larger their picture would be.

 Social media critics were skeptical of the means and metrics with which Mekanism designed the project; calling it a gimmick and an "ornate marketing rickroll."
-Despite the criticism, the project had 6,000 people sign up within the first 24 hours of the campaign's launch,and 30,000 people by the end.
-Fast Company had 1.2 million visitors to the site and said that they "couldn't be more impressed with the response."
+Despite the criticism, the project had 6,000 people sign up within the first 24 hours finishing with 30,000 people in the end.
+Fast Company generated a traffic of 1.2 million visitors on their site and commented that they "couldn't be more impressed with the response."

 Super Bowl XLVII

 Mekanism was retained by Pepsi to create buzz surrounding Beyoncé’s Super Bowl XLVII Halftime Show for 2014.
 The company asked fans to submit photos in different poses to compile into the video, creating the first fan-made halftime intro.
-The campaign collected over 120,000 user submissions generating over 5.5 billion impressions.
+The campaign collected over 120,000 user submissions, generating over 5.5 billion impressions.

 Reception

-Their work has been featured in Ad Age, Creativity, and AdWeek.
-Its work is featured regularly in major periodicals like Fast Company, The Wall Street Journal and The New York Times.
-In its profile of Mekanism, Fast Company referred prominently to the agency's "reputation as marketing's twisted troubadours" and its ability to "understand who they're trying to reach and how to reach them.
+Mekanism's work has been featured in Ad Age, Creativity, and AdWeek.
+The agencies projects are regularly featured in major periodicals like Fast Company, The Wall Street Journal and The New York Times.
+On Mekanism profile, Fast Company referred to the agency's "reputation as marketing's twisted troubadours" and its ability to "...understand who they're trying to reach and how to reach them."
 Most recently, The New York Times called Mekanism "the Pixar of agencies."

 Mekanism, along with the company's campaigns have been used by Harvard Business School as case studies in marketing and virality, most nobility included in the HBS Case Collection in 2012 in the case study "Mekanism: Engineering Viral Marketing" by Harvard professor Thales S. Teixeira.